-22.1 Effective September 1, 2019, the base minimum stipends shall be fourteen thousand seven hundred and fifty-eight dollars (\$14,758) for a full course and seven thousand three hundred and seventy-nine dollars (\$7,379) for a half course.
+22.1 (a) There will be a one-time market-based adjustment of the base minimum stipend to fourteen thousand one hundred dollars (\$14,100) for a full course and seven thousand and fifty dollars (\$7,050) for a half course.
+This adjustment will be effective September 1, 2016, and will be subject to the following increases:

-Effective September 1, 2020 the base minimum stipends shall be fourteen thousand nine hundred and six dollars (\$14,906) for a full course and seven thousand four hundred and fifty-three dollars (\$7,453) for a half course.
+Effective September 1, 2017, the base minimum stipends shall be fourteen thousand three hundred and fifty-four dollars (\$14,354) for a full course and seven thousand one hundred and seventy-seven dollars (\$7,177) for a half course.

-Effective September 1, 2021 the base minimum stipends shall be fifteen thousand and fifty-five dollars (\$15,055) for a full course and seven thousand five hundred and twenty-eight dollars (\$7,528) for a half course.
+Effective September 1, 2018, the base minimum stipends shall be fourteen thousand six hundred and twelve dollars (\$14,612) for a full course and seven thousand three hundred and six dollars (\$7,306) for a half course.